 The Organization offers a retirement plan for all employees.
 The Organization will match up to 3% of the employee's contribution to the plan.
-For the year ended December 31, 2023 and 2022, the Organization contributed \$10,206 and \$9,930 to the retirement plan, respectively.
+For the years ended December 31, 2024 and 2023, the Organization contributed \$13,230 and \$10,206 to the retirement plan, respectively.